 Can I arrange for special needs or disabled seating for a family member at the commencement ceremony?

 Each graduate attending the ceremony has an opportunity to inform the college of guests who will be attending for whom special services are needed.
-Please contact the Office of the Vice Provost.
+Please contact the Office of the Provost.
 This information will be of assistance to commencement planners so that adequate disability seating is provided in the church.
-As a graduate, if you have special needs concerning the academic procession or commencement ceremony, please bring this need to the attention of staff in the Office of the Vice Provost.
+As a graduate, if you have special needs concerning the academic procession or commencement ceremony, please bring this need to the attention of staff in the Office of the Provost.

 Can I be seated with my friends at the commencement ceremony?

 Graduates are seated in alphabetical order.
 Those graduating with academic honors are seated separately.
 You will be given the seating chart in advance of the rehearsal day.
 You will be given the seating chart before the day of rehearsal.